Originally posted July 15, 2021. Updated November 17, 2021 and January 20, 2022

-As of July 2021, nearly all U.S. states have fully reopened and governors across the country have dropped COVID-19 restrictions.
-This new status is causing event planners to reconsider which event format will be the best fit for their upcoming events.
+In mid-summer 2021, nearly all U.S. states had fully reopened and governors across the country had dropped COVID-19 restrictions.
+Then came the Delta variant and restrictions returned.
+Followed by Omicron.
+The fluctuating pandemic status causes event planners to continually reconsider which event format will be the best fit for their upcoming events.
 We offer event format advice, points to consider, and additional resources to aid your decision making.

 Virtual events often cost less and reach a larger audience when compared to past in-person events.
 You also have a greater chance to include hard-to-schedule keynote speakers and celebrity hosts since travel time and travel expenses are no longer factors.

-It is important to note that fall calendars fill quickly.
-If you already booked your AV production company and fundraising host/auctioneer for a fall virtual event, you risk losing your top-choice vendors if you have to change your date to secure an event venue.
-If you definitely want to add an in-person component, consider including a studio audience or hosting a separate watch party for your virtual livestream.
+It is important to note that fall calendars filled quickly and the same will be true in Spring 2022.
+If you already booked your AV production company and fundraising host/auctioneer for a virtual event, you risk losing your top-choice vendors if you have to change your date to secure an event venue.
+If you definitely want to add an in-person component, consider including a studio audience or hosting a separate watch party for your virtual livestream rather than cancelling your virtual event.

 Livestream in Front of a Studio Audience